rohitpatilhbl-eng/Equipment_tracker/README.md

 ## Possible Improvements

-- Given additional time, the following enhancements could be implemented:
 - Migrate data storage from a JSON file to a database such as PostgreSQL or MongoDB.
 - Add search, filter, and sorting capabilities to improve usability for larger datasets.
 - Enhance UI styling and ensure full mobile responsiveness.